stat-fans/Financial-Econometrics/README.md

-# Financial-Econometrics-1
+# Financial-Econometrics
-Slides and homework for Financial Econometrics 1
+Slides and homework for Financial Econometrics
+Draft of my textbook: Financial Econometrics